satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-The proposal to engage many reviewers and to make the post-publication review process center around rapid iterative feedback relates to “agile development and scrum” (Schwaber and Beedle, 2001), a technology development concept that focuses on development coupled with client feedback.
+The proposal to engage many reviewers and to make the post-publication review process center around rapid iterative feedback relates to “agile software development” (Dingsøyr, 2010), a technology development concept that focuses on iterative development tightly coupled with client feedback.
 This approach stems from the observation that client goals and expectations can change and change unpredictably.
 By focusing on short development cycles, companies adopting this practice can meet the